The Constitution of India

 List of All Articles (1-395) of Indian Constitution

-- 2A [Repealed.]
+- Article 2A - [Repealed.]

-- 4 Laws made under articles 2 and 3 to provide for the amendment of the First and the Fourth Schedules and supplemental, incidental and consequential matters.
+- Article 4 Laws made under articles 2 and 3 to provide for the amendment of the First and the Fourth Schedules and supplemental, incidental and consequential matters.

 - 6 Rights of citizenship of certain persons who have migrated to India from Pakistan.